MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search-benefits.md

 Benefits of Relevance Search:

-- **Fast search**: Precise and quick search experience in model-driven Power Apps and superior performance than [Categorized search](https://docs.microsoft.com/powerapps/user/quick-find#multiple-table-quick-find-categorized-search).
+- **Fast search**: Precise and quick search experience for model-driven apps and superior performance than [Categorized search](https://docs.microsoft.com/powerapps/user/quick-find#multiple-table-quick-find-categorized-search).

 - **Suggested results as you type**: Find what you are looking and see top results as you type.